Send Events to the Alexa Event Gateway

 The Alexa Skills Kit (ASK) has multiple tools to help you test and debug state and other events as you build your Alexa smart home skill.
 For details, see Debug Your Smart Home Skill.

-For a sample Git project to help you set up your smart home skill to send change reports to the Alexa event gateway, see GitHub: Smart Home Skill Sample for ChangeReport
+The following sample code demonstrates how to set up your smart home skill to send change reports to the Alexa event gateway: